 St Brigid’s Day to remember and recognize the work of healthcare workers

-On February 1, Irish traditionally organized a festive meal celebrating the time for warmer days, new plantation and the birth of farm animals.
+On February 1, Irish people traditionally organized a festive meal celebrating the time for warmer days, new plantations and the birth of farm animals.
 They would make four-arm Brigid’s crosses out of rushes.

 Saint Brigid is associated with fertility, protection or healing.
 A blind nun allegedly had her sight restored after Brigid’s prayers.
 She is also said to have turned water into beer.

 Brigid, a Celtic goddess before Christianity appeared in Ireland, is also associated with Saint Brigid as she shares many of her stories and attributes.

 This new recurring holiday will be the tenth public holiday in Ireland, which is “more in line with the European average”, the Minister for Enterprise, Trade and Employment explained.

 In 2022, Irish people will also have a public holiday, celebrated on March 18 in remembrance of the Covid-19 pandemic and in recognition of frontline healthcare workers.
 But from 2023 on, the public holiday will be held on February 1, a day celebrating a Saint associated with healing powers.